surifirstpin/biplus_documentation/docs/DataRun.md

 > **Example :** Dimensions for "Customer" view includes customer name,customer phone number and customer email etc.

-**Measure** is a list of fields that uses a SQL aggregate function, such as COUNT, SUM, AVG, MIN or MAX. any field that is counted based on the values is referred as measure.
+**Measure** is a list of fields that uses a SQL aggregate function, such as COUNT, SUM, AVG, MIN or MAX.
+Any field that is counted based on the values is referred as measure.
 Measures can be used to filter grouped values.

 > **Example :** measures for a “Amount” is Amount_sum, Amount_avg, Amount_min, Amount_max etc.